 Total US nonfarm payroll employment in April increased by 211,000 with March’s 98,000 jobs while downward revision in February fell from 235,000 to 219,000 and in January from 238,000 to 216,000.
 In 2016, job gains totaled 2.2 million.
 In the first 3 months of 2017 job gains averaged 178,000 per month.
 A strong ending to the Obama presidency contrasts with the incoming Trump team.
-The labor force participation rose to 63.0%, as people returned to looking for jobs, with the unemployment rate at 4.7%, but 8.1% for African Americans and 5.2% for Hispanics.
+The labor force participation remains at 63.0%, as people returned to looking for jobs, with the unemployment rate fell to 4.5%, but 8.0% for African Americans and 5.2% for Hispanics.
 GDP increased at an annual rate of 3.54% in the third quarter of 2016, slowing to 2.1% in the 4th Quarter and down to 0.7% in 1st Quarter of 2017.
 Labor market statistics are notoriously subject to revision.
 The number of unemployed declined ...

 The Global Boom in New Indicators